Adversarial Latent Autoencoder with Self-Attention for Structural Image Synthesis: Abstract

 \section{Abstract}

-{ Generative Engineering Design approaches driven by Deep Generative Models (DGM) have been proposed to facilitate industrial engineering processes.
-In such processes, designs often come in the form of images, such as blueprints, engineering drawings, and CAD models depending on the level of detail.
-DGMs have been successfully employed for synthesis of natural images, e.g., displaying animals, human faces and landscapes.
-However, industrial design images are fundamentally different from natural scenes in that they contain rich structural patterns and long-range dependencies, which are challenging for convolution-based DGMs to generate.
-Moreover, DGM-driven generation process is typically triggered based on random noisy inputs, which outputs unpredictable samples and thus cannot perform an efficient industrial design exploration.
-We tackle these challenges by proposing a novel model Self-Attention Adversarial Latent Autoencoder (SA-ALAE), which allows generating feasible design images of complex engineering parts.
-With SA-ALAE, users can not only explore novel variants of an existing design, but also control the generation process by operating in latent space.
-The potential of SA-ALAE is shown by generating engineering blueprints in a real automotive design task.}
+Deep Generative Models (DGMs) have been successfully employed to synthesize general images, e.g., animals, human faces, and landscapes.
+This promising advancement leads to the idea of utilizing DGMs to generate novel structural designs, thereby facilitating industrial engineering processes.
+However, industrial design data, e.g., blueprints or engineering drawings, is fundamentally different from the images of natural scenes.
+They contain rich structural patterns and long-range dependencies, which are challenging for convolution-based DGMs to generate.
+We tackle this challenge by proposing the Self-Attention Adversarial Latent Autoencoder (SA-ALAE), which allows for generating realistic structure designs of complex engineering parts.
+With SA-ALAE, users can explore novel variants of an existing design and control the generation process by operating in the learned latent space.
+We showcase the potential of SA-ALAE by generating engineering blueprints in a real automotive design task.